 Ans: I am listing some of the load test tools:

 - Apache JMeter

 Q7.
 How you identify Performance test use cases of an application?

-Ans: Identification of performance test cases is the tedious task.
+Ans: Identification of performance test cases is a tedious task.
 Generally, performance tester tests those application scenarios which are more critical for an organization and which impacts much to the organization.
 Suppose you are performing load test for the e-commerce application.
-For select load test cases for this application, you can identify following test cases:
+For select load test cases for this application, you can identify the following test cases:

 - Selection of product

 - Payment for the product via selection of different payment methods